Our Leaders

 Skoot Mosby is a heavy-hitting poet.
 As the Poetry Club president and the face of Roxbury Community College, he has created many successful events, such as “No Filter,” “Man vs Police,” and “What That Mouth Do.”
 Skoot is taking the poetry world by storm with his freestyle abilities on the mic.
 Skoot has featured at Rapping With The Writers, Comic-Con, Roxbury Rocks, Art is Life Itself, Hope Inc, Verbalization, Lizard Lounge, and Stone Soup.
 In a major addition to his features, Skoot has been a 3-time Semi-finalist and a finalist for the Lizard Lounge National Slam Team.

 Stephen was introduced to Writers Without Margins in 2017 through one of their many creative writing workshops.
 After experiencing first hand the energetic and uplifting atmosphere within the organization, he quickly jumped on board and has been involved ever since.
-He currently operates as the non-profit’s Communications Manager, but his day to day duties include website management and development, graphic design related to promotional and marketing efforts, social media outreach and expansion, event coordinating, workshop facilitating, and much more.
+For four years, he held the role of the non-profit’s Communications Manager, with day to day duties including website management and development, graphic design related to promotional and marketing efforts, social media outreach and expansion, event coordinating, workshop facilitating, and much more.
 He currently is pursuing a Bachelor’s degree in the field of Computer Science.

 Taylor is a fiction writer living in Denver/Los Angeles.
 He received his MFA in English & Literature with a screenwriting focus from Southern New Hampshire University.
 In addition to managing bars and restaurants, using his creativity to craft drink menus, he also runs a creative writing consulting service.
 In his free time, he enjoys reading sci-fi, fantasy, non-fiction, and poetry novels, honing his writing skills, and brushing up on older pieces of literature.
 Taylor has co-facilitated many workshops with Writers Without Margins and believes literature has the power to heal and the potential to change the world.